awjacobson/iSeries.NET/README.md

 # iSeries<span>.</span>NET

+iSeries<span>.</span>NET is a .NET client for iSeries DB2 that implements the retry pattern with exponential back-off to overcome some of the known issues with the vanilla client.

 The IBM implementation of ADO<span>.</span>NET database provider for iSeries is not particularly resilient.
 In fact, the following is a quote from the IBM Redbook [Integrating DB2 Universal Universal Database for iSeries with for iSeries with Microsoft ADO.NET](https://www.redbooks.ibm.com/redbooks/pdfs/sg246440.pdf) page 103:

 > Handling communication errors (iDB2CommErrorException)